miku/xmlcutty/README.md

 ```

 This is an example XML response from a web service.
 We can slice out the
 identifier elements.
-Note any namespace - here `oai_dc` - is completely
+Note that any namespace - here `oai_dc` - is completely
 ignored for the sake of simplicity:

 ```sh